chinchuharris/fall2020/week11.md

 You will surely have have more analysis to do, and things may change as you learn more.
 You don't need to include any results at this stage.

+* [This document](https://github.com/umbcdata602/howtos/blob/master/colab.md) has instructions for loading data into Colab.

 ## Reading and Study Guide

 * Rasckha & Mirjalili, Chapter 13 & parts of 14